webdev1001/selectel-storage-upload/readme.txt

 Tags: uploads, selectel, cdn, storage, media library Requires at least: 3.0.1
 Tested up to: 3.9.1
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin allows you to automatically synchronize media files that are downloaded to the articles or just the library, to Selectel Storage.
-It also supports synchronization manually.

 == Description ==
 This plugin allows you to synchronize files that are uploaded from the media library Wordpress with Selectel Storage (popular in Russian-speaking countries).
 Synchronization takes place either in an automatic mode (at upload time) or manually.
 Supported function to delete files from Selectel Storage when they are removed from the library.